siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 ![Manage rights of a user (2) ](./images/phpmyadmin/ui05.png)

-After selecting the database "*mysql*" and **`OK`** this time a window opens with the detailed rights to the database "*mysql*" for the user "*root*".
+After selecting the database "*mysql*" and **`OK`**, a window opens with the detailed rights to the database "*mysql*" for the user **root**.

 ![Manage rights of a user (DB mysql) ](./images/phpmyadmin/ui06.png)

 Only the method "*SELECT*" is selected.
 A click on **`OK`** executes the sql command.

-So we are at destination and leave *phpMyAdmin* via the door icon placed in the left column.
+So we are done and leave *phpMyAdmin* via the door icon placed in the left column.

 ![exit phpMyAdmin](./images/phpmyadmin/ui07.png)

-phpMyAdmin offers extensive possibilities for the administration of databases, their tables and their contents.
+*phpMyAdmin* offers extensive possibilities for the administration of databases, their tables, and their contents.
 Note the **`Export`** tab in the main window, behind which you will find the option to backup data.

 ### Integration in Systemd